Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Introduction

-These fundamental differences also lead to distinct evaluation criteria.
-Generative tasks emphasize diversity and perceptual quality, often tolerating imperfection in individual samples.
-In contrast, world models prioritize accuracy and consistency, where \emph{consistency} refers to the model’s ability to produce low-variance outputs under identical conditions, ensuring that each sample remains plausible and physically grounded.
-In such settings, every sample matters.

-This notion of consistency is especially critical in world modeling tasks, where downstream planning or control may rely on stable predictive behavior across samples~\citep{hirose2019deep, ebert2018visual}, and it imposes specific demands on the capabilities of world models when employing diffusion models, which are prone to issues such as hallucinations, weak conditioning, and sample instability~\citep{aithal2024understanding, diff-beat-dhariwal2021diffusion}.
-As illustrated in Figure~\ref{fig:kde}, although vanilla diffusion models outperform traditional auto-regressive models in terms of best-case as well as average performance, they exhibit higher sample variance and heavier worst-case tails that are undesirable for world modeling.
-This highlights a fundamental mismatch between vanilla diffusion models and the requirements of world modeling tasks, and consequently there remains a need for sample-consistent diffusion models that effectively balance stochasticity and determinism.
+The specific demand of sampling consistency challenges the employment of diffusion models to predictive learning, which are prone to issues such as hallucinations, weak conditioning, and sample imperfection~\citep{aithal2024understanding, diff-beat-dhariwal2021diffusion}.
+As illustrated in Figure~\ref{fig:kde}, although vanilla diffusion models outperform traditional auto-regressive models in terms of best-case as well as average performance, they exhibit higher sample variance and heavier worst-case tails that are undesirable for predictive learning.
+This highlights a fundamental mismatch between vanilla diffusion models and the requirements of predictive learning, and consequently there remains a need for sampling-consistent diffusion models that effectively balance stochasticity and determinism.

-To address these challenges, we propose \emph{Foresight Diffusion (ForeDiff)}, a framework designed to enhance the consistency of diffusion-based world models by decoupling condition understanding from the denoising process.
-Diffusion models typically exhibit suboptimal predictive ability compared to deterministic approaches, as condition understanding and target denoising are entangled within shared architectures and co-training schemes, which impairs effective condition understanding.
+To address these challenges, we propose \emph{Foresight Diffusion (ForeDiff)}, a framework designed to enhance the sampling consistency of predictive diffusion models by decoupling condition understanding from the denoising process.
+Diffusion models typically exhibit suboptimal predictive ability compared to deterministic approaches, as condition understanding and target denoising are entangled within shared architectures and co-training schemes, which impairs effective condition understanding and may finally lead to diverse but unfaithful samples relative to the ground truth.
 Instead of directly applying a conventional conditional diffusion model, ForeDiff introduces a separate deterministic stream that processes condition inputs independently of the stochastic denoising stream.
 Furthermore, it leverages a pretrained deterministic predictor to extract informative representations, thereby improving the model's predictive ability.
-Experiments across multiple modalities demonstrate that ForeDiff significantly improves both predictive performance and sample consistency.
+Experiments across multiple modalities demonstrate that ForeDiff significantly improves both predictive performance and sampling consistency.